nervosnetwork/ckb/rpc/README.md

 #### Chain Reorganization

-Chain Reorganization happens when CKB found a chain which has accumulated more work than the canonical chain.
+Chain Reorganization happens when CKB found a chain that has accumulated more work than the canonical chain.
 The reorganization reverts the blocks in the current canonical chain if needed, and switch the canonical chain to that better chain.

 #### Live Cell